How Do You Counteract Excess Vitamin A?

 2. Provitamin A (Carotenoids): Found in plant-based foods like carrots, sweet potatoes, and spinach.

-Both forms contribute to meeting your body’s requirements, but overconsumption—especially of preformed vitamin A—is the primary cause of toxicity.
+Both forms contribute to meeting your body’s requirements, but Supplements with high doses of preformed vitamin A are the main cause of acute or chronic toxicity.

 The Role of Vitamin A in the Body